cintnguyen/Ascending_Notes/README.md

 Expected Outcome: All existing notes should be correctly displayed.
 Update Operation

-Test Case 3: Editing an Existing Note - Tests the ability to edit an existing note.
+Test 3: Editing an Existing Note - Tests the ability to edit an existing note.

 Test Steps:
 Render the app with existing notes.